wate123/LSU-CSSA-PICKUP/docs/js/immer.md

 # Immer

-Immutable data structures can be deeply compared in no time.
+Immutable userCredentials structures can be deeply compared in no time.
 This allows us to efficiently determine if our components need to rerender since we know if the `props` changed or not!